Sunlitspace542/ultrastarfox2/README.md

 # UltraStarFox2
 Star Fox 2 (SNES, 1996/2017), with modifications for easier creation of ROM hacks and general ease-of-use.

+## Notes
+The game will not assemble without some files being present in the root of the SF2 directory for some reason.
+This codebase is difficult to work with.

 ## Features
 - Kando was involved